DooDesch-Mods/Mimesis-TooManyPlayers/README.md

 ## Configuration
 Adjustment values live in `UserData/MelonPreferences.cfg`.

-Key options in the `TooManyPlayers` section:
+Key options in the `TooManyPlayers` category:

 - `MaxPlayers`: maximum number of players allowed in a session (default: `8`, minimum: `4`, maximum: `32766`).